-In case a company which is an index constituent increases its ESG Controversy Rating to Category 5 and becomes non-compliant based on the Sustainalytics Global Standards Screening assessment, the respective constituent will be deleted from the index.
+In case a company which is an index constituent increases its ESG Controversy Rating to Category 5 the respective constituent will be deleted from the index.
 The deletion will take place two dissemination days after the announcement, i.e. at the open of the 3rd dissemination day.
 The constituent will be replaced, following the process as described in "Step 3" of the Selection List in section 14.8.2 Index Review above, which will lead to a re-weighting of constituents' weights.